briandrum/codes.forchagrin.com/_articles/article-iv-council.md

-such manner as it shall establish by ordinance, provided that no appeal shall be heard, or exception or variance granted by Council until the Board of Zoning Appeals shall have acted upon such request for an exception or variance and upon taking such action, the Board of Zoning Appeals’ secretary shall immediately notify in writing, the Clerk of Council of such action and within fifteen (15) days after receipt of said written notification by the Clerk, any three (3) or more Members of Council, may, in writing, request that the Clerk of Council set
+such manner as it shall establish by ordinance, provided that no appeal shall be heard, or exception or variance granted by Council until the Board of Zoning Appeals shall have acted upon such request for an exception or variance and upon taking such action, the Board of Zoning Appeals' secretary shall immediately notify in writing, the Clerk of Council of such action and within fifteen (15) days after receipt of said written notification by the Clerk, any three (3) or more Members of Council, may, in writing, request that the Clerk of Council set